DG-RePlAce: A Dataflow-Driven GPU-Accelerated Analytical Global Placement Framework for Machine Learning Accelerators: Experimental results

 The longer overall turnaround time for {\em DG-RePlAce} results from the {\em file IO for testcase reading and writing} and {\em physical hierarchy extraction}.
 Figure \ref{fig:runtime} shows the detailed runtime breakdown of {\em DG-RePlAce}.
 We see that {\em file IO for testcase reading and writing} accounts for $50\%$ of the overall turnaround time.
 This is due to complexity of the industry-strength database (OpenDB \cite{OpenDB} in OpenROAD \cite{OpenROAD}) that we use, which brings increased loading times for designs.
-On the other hand, considering that the design is typically loaded just once, substituting {\em DG-RePlAce} for {\em DREAMPlace} in scenarios where global placement is executed many times (e.g., O(1000) times in {\em AutoDMP} \cite{AutoDMP}) will significantly improve runtimes for such scenarios.
+On the other hand, considering that the design is typically loaded just once, substituting {\em DG-RePlAce} for {\em DREAMPlace} in scenarios where global placement is executed many times (e.g., 1,000 placement samples per design are obtained by {\em AutoDMP} \cite{AutoDMP}) will significantly improve runtimes for such scenarios.